astirpe/koozic/docs/music/playlists/playlists.rst

 =========

 KooZic has extended playlist creation capabilities.
-It is possible to create playlist manually by adding tracks, albums or artists, but dynamic playlist are also available.
+It is possible to create playlist manually by adding tracks, albums or artists, but dynamic playlists are also available.

 Views